Reputable Oil Rig Injury Lawyer Serving Louisiana Victims

 No, you are not – and you should not.
 Since your employer may be liable for paying your medical expenses, the company doctor should be treated as the opposing party.

 Maritime Law Claims Are Very Different From Workers’ Compensation Claims and Ordinary Personal Injury Claims

 Maritime law is generally more favorable to injury victims than ordinary personal injury law, and in certain ways it is advantageous compared to workers compensation law.
 Maritime Law is a world all its own, and a personal injury lawyer without significant experience handling maritime claims would not be your best choice when you seek legal representation.

 - The federal Fifth Circuit Court of Appeals

 - The federal courts of the Eastern, Western and Middle Districts of Louisiana

 - The Louisiana Supreme Court and all lower state courts

 The Sooner You Act the Better in Your Oil Rig Injury Claim

 The sooner you contact me after an oil rig injury, the sooner I can begin preparing a winning strategy for you, and the greater your chances of receiving full compensation.
-Fill out my my online contact form, call me at (504) 826-9427, or email me at [email protected] so that we can schedule an initial case consultation.
+Fill out my my online contact form, call me at (504) 826-9427, or email me at [email protected] a dedicated Louisiana Personal Injury Attorney, so that we can schedule an initial case consultation.